flipbase/raw-coding-challenge/README.md

 ### Prerequisites

   - Node.js
-  - FFMPEG (only if you make it to last test)
+  - FFMPEG (only if you make it to the last test)

 ### Required knowledge